lowRISC/sonata-software/doc/getting-started.md

 warning: add -v for getting more warnings ..
 ```

+If you're following this guide as preparation for a workshop, you are now all set up and don't need to go any further.
-With a successful software build you can now try [running software](./guide/running-software.md)
+With a successful software build you can now try [running software](./guide/running-software.md).

 ### Debug logs